oatlog/oatlog/doc/planning_report/main.typ

 // == Egraph
 // An Egraph is a bipartite graph of E-nodes and E-classes.
-// There is exactly one edge from and E-node to an E-class.
+// There is exactly one edge from each E-node to an E-class.

 // === E-class